 High School (ages 13-18)

 Junior players will work on technique, tactics while continuing to move their game to the next level.

-The New England Academy of Tennis (NEAOT) is a high performance tennis training experience designed for the committed junior player.
+The New England Tennis Academy (NETA) is a high performance tennis training experience designed for the committed junior player.
 In addition to professional tennis training players will improve their athletic development and stamina through on court fitness training.

-Director approval is required for all NEAOT clinics.
+Director approval is required for all NETA clinics.
 Please call Nick to schedule an evaluation.